HR-White-Out/Reviews-API/README.md

 # Reviews-API
 by Adarshraj Ravindran

-This is a backend API node/express/Postgres application that provides product information to an e-Commerce front end. <br>
+This is a backend API node/express/Postgres application that provides review information to an e-Commerce front end. <br>
 ## Technologies Used

 <div align="center" width="100%">